P0L3NARUBA/FNF-PsychoEngine/BUILDING.md

 Sit back, relax, and wait for haxelib to do its magic.
 You will be done when you see the word "**Finished!**"

 To build the game, run `lime test cpp`.
+  - You can also type `lime test windows` if you're on windows.

 ---